harshar1987/dotnet-learning-resources/README.md

 # .NET comprehensive guide
-This will have knowledge base, links and interview questions required for interview preparation for .NET developers.
+This will have knowledge base, links and preparation questions required for for .NET developers.